IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 *Integrating a Gender Perspective into Human Rights Investigations* says that monitoring should be proactive to ensure that monitoring captures issues for men and boys:

 > Investigation teams should be proactive in reaching out to different types of sources and intermediaries, making sure the selection of sources and intermediaries is conducive to gathering information on... gender issues.
-It is important to remember, when identifying sources, not to rely too heavily on entities or service providers that target only one segment of the population. **For example, psychosocial services that only target women and girls may not be good sources of information on trauma suffered by men or boys**^[Integrating a Gender Perspective into Human Rights Investigations: Guidance and Practice]
+It is important to remember, when identifying sources, not to rely too heavily on entities or service providers that target only one segment of the population. **For example, psychosocial services that only target women and girls may not be good sources of information on trauma suffered by men or boys**\[43]

 The Commission may face challenges in including men's rights in monitoring, for example: